Many women dread their periods, but having migraine along for the ride can turn an uncomfortable event into a monster.

 Women are more likely to have migraine disease than men, but only after puberty.
 In children, the prevalence of migraine disease is the same in boys and girls.
 But once girls get their period, something about the rampant monthly fluctuation of female hormones means that girls are more susceptible to migraine attacks.
 We don’t really know why, we just know that it happens.

-Around 60% of women who have migraine disease also have what is known as menstrual migraine, when attacks occur around the time of their periods (from two days before until three days into the period, when blood flow starts).
+From population studies, around a third of women who have migraine disease also have what is known as menstrual migraine, when attacks occur around the time of their periods (from two days before until three days into the period, when blood flow starts).
 One reason for this is the drop in the hormone estrogen at this time, which may increase the sensitivity of the brain to pain responses.
 Fluctuating levels of other hormones may also play a role.
 The migraine brain doesn’t like change, and that includes the constantly swinging amounts of hormones experienced by women.
 The good news is that for many women, once on the other side of menopause when estrogen levels stabilise, migraine attacks often diminish.
 But that can be a long and unpleasant wait, and there’s no guarantee that menopause will bring relief.

-For some women, menstrual migraines are more severe and protracted than other migraine attacks, and more difficult to treat.
-Once a menstrual migraine occurs, treatment is the same as for any other migraine attack (e.g. non-steroidal anti-inflammatories (NSAID), triptans and anti-nausea medication) but there is also the option of taking a ‘mini’ preventive treatment.
+There is also the option of taking a ‘mini’ preventive treatment.
 This involves taking medication (usually) from a few days before the period starts and for a few days while bleeding occurs.

 Mini-prevention options include:

-- NSAID (e.g. naproxen or mefenamic acid).
+• NSAID (e.g. naproxen or mefenamic acid).

-- Estrogen supplements (e.g. a patch or gel), although estrogen is not recommended for anyone with a history or high risk of breast cancer.
+• Estrogen supplements (e.g. a patch or gel), although estrogen is not recommended for anyone with a history or high risk of breast cancer.

-- Magnesium, taken 15 days from the start of a period until the next period begins.
+• Magnesium, taken 15 days from the start of a period until the next period begins.
 This can be particularly useful for women with irregular periods.

 Some contraception methods can also help manage menstrual migraine, if they suppress estrogen.
 For example, taking the combined oral contraceptive pill continuously without taking the seven days of inactive pills; or depot progesterone injections, as long as bleeding is suppressed.
 Combined oral contraceptive pills are not recommended for women who have migraine with aura, due to a small increased risk of stroke.

 Many women dread their periods, but having a migraine along for the ride can turn an uncomfortable event into a monster.
-If you are having menstrual migraines, talk to your doctor about treatment options.
+If you are having menstrual migraine, talk to your doctor about treatment options.
 And let us know what’s working for you – your knowledge may help another woman slay the monthly monster!

 Resources